-I try to ensure that mental health services are attainable for most clients by carrying a number of different insurance plans in order to provide the chance to receive treatment.
-I accept a variety of plans from several insurance providers, and try to be as accommodating as possible when it comes to providing service.
-Call me today and I’ll do my best to accommodate to your situation.
+I try to ensure that mental health services are attainable for most clients.
+I do limit the number of different insurance plans that I accept, however I do try to be as accommodating as possible when it comes to providing service.

 We currently accept the following insurance plans.